sethvoltz/voltzbach.com/content/wedding-party.md

 **Patricia Bobek**

-BFF from UCSB, college roommates, lives in WeHo, likes biking, writing, and watching interesting & strange documentaries, fun fact: she is a cat lady who owns no cats
+Friend from UCSB, college roommates & UNR, lives in WeHo, likes biking, writing, and watching interesting & strange documentaries, fun fact: she is a cat lady who owns no cats

 **Rebecca Black**

-BFF from HS, met Jamie right before HS, lives in Seattle (lucky!), likes churros, romantic comedies, and Justin Bieber, fun fact: Rebecca Black is not THE Rebecca Black
+Friend from HS, met Jamie playing basketball, lives in Seattle (lucky!), likes churros, romantic comedies, and Justin Bieber, fun fact: Rebecca Black is not THE Rebecca Black

 **Randi Hecht (Castro)**

-BFF from Reno, met Jamie at the same bar as Seth, lives in Reno, has the cutest animals ever, likes biking, dancing, and adventures around town, fun fact: she is married to Ariel, the groomsman
+Friend from Reno, met Jamie at the same bar as Seth, lives in Reno, has the cutest animals ever, likes biking, dancing, and adventures around town, fun fact: she is married to Ariel, the groomsman

 **Celia Zisman**

-BFF from Reno, was the first person Jamie met in Reno but didn’t start hanging out until a year later, lives in Reno, likes cooking, wine, and quality time with her friends, fun fact: she is a double masters like Jamie!
+Friend from Reno, was the first person Jamie met in Reno but didn’t start hanging out until a year later, lives in Reno, likes cooking, wine, and quality time with her friends, fun fact: she is a double masters like Jamie!

 ## Groomsmen